nddao/IBM-Db2-zOS-samples/README.md

 		You need to customize SGLWCFG(GLWRUN) before trying to run the GLW workload.
 The correct STEPLIB, SYSEXEC, GLWPARM, DB2SSID, SCHEMA, SQLID, STORPROC, and DBASENME are needed before running the workload.

 		This workload supports Native stored procedures, C stored procedures, and Java stored procedures.
-However, you need to specify the same one you specified in GLWBUILD.
+This workload uses Native stored procedures by default, and if you want to use C stored procedure insterasd of Native stored procedure, you need to recompile all stored procedures in GLW.SGLWSRCC for your environment.

 		RUNTIME parameter specifies the duration of the run in minutes.
 After the workload finishes running, you should see the summary in the job log as sample below